 City of London Fraud Squad officer Chief Insp.
 Paul Carroll who is in charge of fraud protection is warning Parents this Christmas to be especially vigilant of Fortnite Battle Royale.

 City of London Fraud Squad officer Chief Insp.
 Paul Carroll from the UK office for online fraud protection is warning Parents this Christmas to be especially vigilant.
-His office reported a 40% increase in incidents involving Fortnite game, Battle Royale, the most popular online game ever released.
+His office reported a 40% increase in incidents involving the Fortnite game, Battle Royale, the most popular online game ever released.
 We know from speaking with Business Groups, Schools, that Parents are largely unaware of the online dangers of this game.
 It is obvious that Parents taking an interest in their kid’s online safety, internet security is vital to kids healthy development.

 Fortnite is recommended for kids over the age of 12 which is much younger than Grand Theft Auto.
-The children are then being induced to visit sites where the verification process leads them to giving away details of the family bank account.
-These sites sells fake currency to buy weapons, clothing and other armaments for Battle Royale.
+The children are then being induced to visit sites where the verification process leads them to give away details of the family bank account.
+These sites sell fake currency to buy weapons, clothing and other armaments for Battle Royale.
 Parents should not allow a child to enter these details except in their presence.
 Fortnite; Should I be worried about my child's internet safety?

 Kids are being tricked into buying a fake version of the Fortnite currency, V-bucks.
 Ch Insp.
-Carroll is certain most of the victims don't report the crime and he’s warning people about this crime especially for the Christmas season.
+Carroll is certainly most of the victims don't report the crime and he’s warning people about this crime especially for the Christmas season.

 Fortnite is an international sensation; we have polled primary school classrooms during internet safety talks and found that Fortnite is more popular than all of the other games put together.

-Epic games, the developer, maintains that 200 million players are active at the moment with Battle Royale being the standout success, it's a free online game for upto a hundred people in a fight to the death.
+Epic Games, the developer, maintains that 200 million players are active at the moment with Battle Royale being the standout success, it's a free online game for up to a hundred people in a fight to the death.
 Last summer Epic Games introduced the mobile version, just in time for the summer holidays.
 The company urges people not to fall for offers of free V-Bucks.

 YouTube has started actively taking down the most inappropriate reviews of Fortnite (which encouraged kids into buying fake currency, using private data) Facebook has yet to comment.
-We think that they, Facebook and YouTube ought to be more proactive.
+We think that Facebook and YouTube ought to be more proactive.
 Do you need parental control?